yvkschaefer/node-workshop-2/README.md

 ### Your first module!
   * Create a `library` directory at the root of your project
-  * Inside this directory, create a file called `fortune.js`
+  * Inside this directory, create a file called `request-json.js`
-  * In this file, create a module that exports one `getFortune` function
+  * In this file, copy your function `requestJson` from the previous exercise
-  * When the `getFortune` function is called, it should return a random fortune/motivational quote
+  * Export your function from the module as the default export
   * Add/commit/push

 ### Using your first module
-  * At the root of the project, create a file called `fortune-teller.js`
-  * In this file, load your `fortune` module that you created in the previous step
-  * Using the module, make your program output a random fortune to the command-line
-  * Run your program from the command line with `node fortune-teller.js`
-  * Add/commit/push
+For the next exercise ("How's the weather?"), make sure to use your `requestJson` module instead of using the regular `request` module.
+As you do this, you may notice that your `requestJson` function stopped working since you put it in a separate file.
+Find out how and fix it :)

 ### How's the weather?
   * Go to [Forecast.io API](https://developer.forecast.io/) and read the documentation